 General Anesthesia is a controlled state of unconsciousness where a patient cannot feel, see, or hear anything during the procedure.
 The medication can be administered through various routes and is an extension of deep sedation, helping limit movement and discomfort during dental treatment.
-A highly trained and specialized anesthesiologist in Coral Gables, FL is required to provide this type of anesthesia to assure absolute patient safety.
-Our dental team at AVM Dentistry is trained to provide this service!
+A highly trained and specialized anesthesiologist is required to provide this type of anesthesia to assure absolute patient safety.
+Our team at AVM Dentistry is trained to provide this service!

 It is important to prepare at home before your procedure.
 For the best possible healing, follow all of Dr. Velazquez’s specific recommendations.